 About extensions and your actual cost-per-click

-When extensions show, an ad is more prominent and, typically, performs better—more people click on it.
-This article explains how extensions might impact your actual cost per click (CPC).
+When extensions show, an ad is more prominent and, typically, performs better – more people click on it.
+This article explains how extensions might impact your actual cost-per-click (CPC).
 For a general introduction to extensions, start with About extensions.
-For more on reporting data, head to See extension performance.
+See extension performance for more on reporting data.

-The cost of clicks on extensions is set in the same way as headline clicks: the most you'll pay is what's minimally required to keep your extensions and ad position.
-Learn more about actual cost-per-click (CPC).
+The cost of clicks on extensions are set in the same way as headline clicks: the most that you'll pay is the minimum required to keep your extensions and ad position.
+Learn more about actual cost-per-click

-Your actual CPC for ads with extensions is calculated the same way as for ads without extensions — you pay the minimum amount necessary to hold your ad position and to keep the ad extensions you have in that position.
-For example, if your Ad Rank places you immediately above search results (Ex: in the fourth position) with location extensions and sitelinks, you’ll pay the minimum amount necessary to keep that position -- and meet the relevant thresholds tied to that position -- with those extensions.
+Your actual CPC for ads with extensions is calculated the same way as for ads without extensions – you pay the minimum amount necessary to hold your ad position and to keep the ad extensions which you have in that position.
+For example, if your Ad Rank places you immediately above search results (e.g. in the fourth position) with location extensions and sitelinks, you’ll pay the minimum amount necessary to keep that position – and meet the relevant thresholds tied to that position – with those extensions.
 Learn more about actual cost-per-click (CPC).